decretist/ICMCL17/proceedings/ICMCL17.md

 The project that forms the basis of the current study used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.
-My conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
-Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Ken Pennington or the two-author theory championed by Anders Winroth.
+Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
+Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
 Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.

-All of this work is part of an overarching project to enhance the effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, by using computational assistance.
+All of this work is part of an overarching project to enhance the effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, using computational assistance.
 The Digital Humanities world uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to and its contrast with traditional close reading.
-However, each project that uses a distant or machine reading approach aims to answer different questions, and therfore the studies use different tools and techniques.
+However, each project that uses a distant or machine reading approach aims to answer different questions, and therefore the studies use different tools and techniques.
 As noted, the project that forms the basis for this paper was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.
-It employed stylometric authorship analysis that used a statistical technique -- principal component analysis of the frequencies of commonly occurring function words -- to obtain its results.
+It employed stylometric authorship analysis using a statistical technique -- principal component analysis of the frequencies of commonly occurring function words -- to obtain its results.
 In contrast, this project concerns changes in the teaching -- the doctrine -- of the *Decretum* between the first